mysociety/jkan/_datasets/everypolitician-san-marino-council.md

 ---
 schema: default
-title: Politician Data: San Marino — Grand and General Council
+title: 'Politician Data: San Marino — Grand and General Council'
 organization: EveryPolitician
 notes: Data on the people within the Grand and General Council legislature of San Marino.
 resources: